Looking to offer a variety of shipping methods at your WooCommerce store?

 Label shipping charges such that customers know exactly what they’re paying for, such as a heavy item or long-distance shipping.
 You can also make it known on the page that carries your shipping policy, and promote free or flat rate shipping on your shop and category pages as well.

-Offering customers more choice with different shipping methods for different products in your WooCommerce store can be beneficial for conversions.
+Offering customers more choice with WooCommerce different shipping method for different products can be beneficial for conversions.
 You can set free or flat rate shipping, charge different shipping rates for different products, states, order quantities, cart values, and other variables.
 With more control over customizing shipping methods based on various factors, you will be able to implement shipping strategies easily.

 Dotstore’s Flat Rate Shipping Plugin for WooCommerce enables an advanced shipping set-up for your store.
 It’s easy to configure different shipping methods for different products, order amounts, users, locations, set up tiered pricing, force customers to choose a shipping option, and more.
 You only need to configure rules once and the plugin will display the corresponding shipping methods and calculations accurately on the front-end.